by Per Bothner (SRFI 163), Peter McGoron (design), John Cowan (editor and steward)

 SRFI 122,

-or SRFI 213.
+or SRFI 231.

-There are recommendations for output formatting
+There are recommendations for output formatting,

-and a suggested format-array procedure.
+procedures, and a suggested

-It is desirable to have a lexical syntax for reading and writing multi-dimensional arrays, so they can not only appear as literal values in code, but also be read from and written to data files.
-Basing it on the Common Lisp syntax makes sense, and is what has been done by all known existing implementations.
 However, Common Lisp arrays do not support non-zero lower bounds, and Common Lisp's handling of specialized (uniform) arrays is very different from that of known Scheme implementations.
 Various Scheme extensions have been proposed.
 SRFI 58 is one proposal, but it does not handle non-zero lower bounds, and its type-specifier syntax is stylistically incompatible with the literals proposed for uniform vectors in SRFIs 4 and 160.

 An array literal consists of the following parts:

-an #
+an #a

-immediately followed by a tag
+immediately followed by an optional tag

 that specifies the type of the elements of the array.